Are you having a baby in Singapore? Its cost is not a joke. So it’s best to be financially prepared, not just for the baby but also for you.

-- Sign up for the Baby Bonus Scheme– Singapore government wants to support the parents for raising their children, thus the Child Development Co-Savings (Baby Bonus) Scheme was created under the Marriage and Parenthood Package.
-This includes the cash gift and CDA.
-This includes unwed single parents in the revised version of 2016.
+The Singapore government wants to support the parents in raising their children.
+Thus, it created the Child Development Co-Savings (Baby Bonus) Scheme under the Marriage and Parenthood Package.
+It includes the cash gift and CDA.
+Plus, it includes unwed single parents in the revised version of 2016.

-- Child Development Account is a special savings account for children which automatically open once a parent joins the scheme.
-Parents can select a bank (OCBC Bank, DBS Bank or UOB Bank) on where they can open an account.
-Banks are not the same; each one offers a different promo.
+Child Development Account is special savings account for children which automatically opens once a parent joins the scheme.
+Parents can select a bank (OCBC Bank, DBS Bank or UOB Bank) on which they can open an account.
+Banks are not the same.
+Each one offers a different promo.
 Take time to check which one will fit you best.

 There are two ways around CDA: